yashsriram/learn-by-example/README.md

 - learn by answering concrete questions :point_right: brain is working out
 - learn by reading documents :point_right: brain is eating and digesting.
 - do not mug up; engage and exercise your brain :point_right: answer questions.
-- answering questions gives feedback, which reading lacks.
+- quiz gives feedback, which reading lacks.

 # the goals
 - Lean quiz tool.